 - Children who receive IS or IBJSA in their own right are also entitled to receive free school meals.

-- Children attending Rochdale council maintained nurseries, providing they receive education before and after lunch, and whose family receives a qualifying benefit, are entitled to receive free school meals.
+- Children attending Rochdale Borough Council maintained nurseries, providing they receive education before and after lunch, and whose family receives a qualifying benefit, are entitled to receive free school meals.

 Eligibility for applicants on Universal Credit

-The eligibility for free school meals for applicants on Universal Credit is changing from Sunday, 1 April 2018.
+The eligibility for free school meals for applicants on Universal Credit changed on Sunday, 1 April 2018.
 From this date onwards your child will only be eligible for free schools meals under Universal Credit if you and your partner have net earnings of less than £7,400 per year.
 The local authority will check earnings with the Department of Work and Pensions (DWP).

 - If your child was eligible for free school meals before Sunday, 1 April 2018, they'll stay eligible until Thursday, 31 March 2022, regardless of if you or your partner's income changes.